 We need local food now.
 Cities all around the world are facing the global challenge of food security.
 In America, communities are striving to come together for something larger than themselves.
-If we as a society can join together to rethink an underutilized resource right in own front lawns, then we can be apart of the mission to feed our communities without harming our environment in the process.
+If we as a society can join together to rethink an underutilized resource right in own front lawns, then we can be a part of the mission to feed our communities without harming our environment in the process.
 We are passionate about reducing water consumption, CO2 emissions, and gasoline reliance.
-We strive to empower local residents with the tools and the knowledge to create and maintain a shareable hyperlocal produce for neighborhoods to thrive.
+We strive to empower local residents with the tools and the knowledge to create and maintain a shareable hyper-local produce for neighborhoods to thrive on.

-Currently based and operating in neighborhoods around Orlando, FL, Fleet Farming is built on locality.
-Our produce is hyperlocal and does not travel the typical 1,500-mile route from farm to plate.
-Everything we grow is sold at local farmers markets and restaurants within a 3-mile radius!
+Currently based and operating in neighborhoods around Orlando, Florida, Fleet Farming is built on locality.
+Our produce is hyper-local and does not travel the typical 1,500-mile route from farm to plate.
+Everything we grow is sold at local farmers markets and restaurants within a 5-mile radius!
 Where do we grow our produce?
 Fleet Farming transforms neighborhood lawns into community-driven urban farm plots.
 This means front, back, and side lawns on residential, business, or communal land.
-We pride ourselves on increasing food accessibility, and reducing waste and the environmental impact of food production.
+We pride ourselves on increasing food accessibility and reducing the environmental impact of food production.

-Our current food system is full of inefficiencies many of which stem from fossil fuel use during production and transportation.
-The typical American meal travels an average of 1,500 mile from farm to table.
-In the US, we expel 10 calories of fossil fuel energy in the atmosphere for every calorie of food we consume due to the transportation of the produce.
-Lawns are one of the largest sources of pollution in the US.
-With 40 million acres of lawns, they absorb three million tons of chemical fertilizers and 30,000 tons of pesticides while using 800 million gallons of gasoline for mowing per year.
-Fleet Farming transforms unproductive, wasteful lawns into community-driven urban farm plots.
+Our current food system is full of inefficiencies, many of which stem from fossil fuel use during production and transportation.
+The typical American meal travels an average of 1,500 miles from farm to table.
+In the US, we expend ten calories of fossil fuel energy in the atmosphere for every calorie of food we consume due to the transportation of the produce.
+Meanwhile, lawns are one of the largest sources of U.S. pollution.
+40-million acres of grass lawns absorb three million tons of chemical fertilizers and 30-thousand tons of pesticides each year while requiring 800 million gallons of gasoline for mowing.
+Fleet Farming transforms these unproductive, wasteful lawns into community-driven urban farm plots.
 Rather than traveling 1,500 miles from farm to plate, our produce is hyper-local.
 Everything we grow is sold at local farmers markets and restaurants within a 5-mile radius!

-Each branch hosts bi-weekly Swarm Rides which are free community events within vicinity to the farmlettes in the area.
-These events lead dozens of volunteers throughout the neighborhood and farm the donated lawns along the way.
-Upon doing this, local residents can ask the Fleet Farming team any questions they might have with regards to their own gardens at home and can obtain free advice if they would like to farm their own lawns.
-In between the Swarm Rides, the branch runs with the help of interns who help maintain the farmlettes in exchange for school credit which can be applied towards their degree.
-The skills obtained from our free Swarm Rides, as well as the linked internship programs, provide important educational tools imperative for social change and national security.
-People must preserve the knowledge of how to feed themselves while providing healthy vegetables options in abundance to their communities.
-Fleet Farming believes that every neighborhood deserves the right to have healthy produce in abundance right outside their front doors.
+Each branch hosts biweekly Swarm Rides, which are free community events within the vicinity of the local farmlettes.
+These events lead dozens of volunteers on bicycles through the neighborhood to farm the donated lawns along the way.
+During these events local residents can ask the Fleet Farming team any questions they might have in regards to their own gardens at home and can obtain free advice if they would like to farm their own lawns.
+In conjunction with Swarm Rides, the branch runs with the help of interns who help maintain the farmlettes in exchange for school credit that can be applied towards their degree.
+The skills obtained from our free Swarm Rides and the linked internship programs provide important educational tools imperative for social change and national food security.
+People must preserve the knowledge of how to feed themselves while providing healthy produce to their communities.
+Fleet Farming believes that every neighborhood deserves the right to have healthy options in abundance right outside their front doors.